Assyrian Australians: Sydney

 In Sydney, Assyrians are the leading ethnic group in the Fairfield LGA suburbs of Fairfield, Fairfield Heights and Greenfield Park.
 Ample amount of Assyrians exist in other suburbs in the Fairfield LGA, such as, Bossley Park, Prairiewood, Wakeley, Wetherill Park, Abbotsbury, Smithfield, Fairfield West, Bonnyrigg Heights, Horsley Park and Cecil Park.
+One in every ten people living in Fairfield City is of Assyrian heritage.
+Fairfield Public School and Fairfield High School have high a proportion of Assyrian students, and as well as Bossley Park High School.

 In City of Liverpool, a LGA that borders Fairfield City, they're found in Cecil Hills, Green Valley, Hoxton Park, Hinchinbrook and Middleton Grange.
 In the southern and eastern suburbs, they're mainly found in Hillsdale, Matraville, as well as Maroubra.

 Sydney's local government areas with the most Assyrians, population and percentage-wise:

 Greater Fairfield is home to over 20,000 Assyrians.